 The overview of QUIC protocol is provided in appendix A.5 of Deliverable D5.2 [4].
 The appendix also describes HTTP delivery over multicast QUIC from the HTTP layer perspective.
-The call flow in Figure 4 shows the delivery mode selection by CDN, advertisement of multicast QUIC Session and the relation to the PDU Session modification for enabling multicast transport over 5G network presented in section 4.
+The call flow in ¡Error!
+No se encuentra el origen de la referencia. shows the delivery mode selection by CDN, advertisement of multicast QUIC Session and the relation to the PDU Session modification for enabling multicast transport over 5G network presented in section 4.
 It is assumed that the CDN node is deployed at edge cloud and an interconnection between 5GC and CDN's edge cloud is multicast enabled.
 The call flow is applicable to both architecture alternatives.

-Figure 4 Dynamic delivery mode with multicast QUIC
+Figure 5 Dynamic delivery mode with multicast QUIC